-In collaboration with the Academic Achievement and Access Center (AAAC), CTE has compiled the following resources to help instructors with designing accessible courses.
+In collaboration with the University Academic Support Centers, CTE has compiled the following resources to help instructors with designing accessible courses.
 While not comprehensive, these resources can be utilized by instructors of all disciplines at KU.
 We encourage you to implement the strategies listed below in order to make your course material accessible to your students.

 Designing Accessible Courses